5 Magnificent Waterfalls within an Hour of Asheville, NC

 Tom’s Creek Falls

-Tom’s Creek Falls is a hidden wonder, a gorgeous waterfall which does not see nearly as much traffic others in the region.
-This is quite a surprise as this waterfall is just as picturesque as the rest, and the isolated forest setting even more serene.
+Tom’s Creek Falls is a hidden wonder, a serene waterfall which does not see nearly as much traffic others in the region.
+This is quite a surprise as this waterfall is just as picturesque as the rest, and the isolated forest setting even more tranquil.
 The low visitation rate could be due to the semi hidden location.
-Because of the lack of crowds, the trail maintains a nice tranquil vibe and uninterrupted waterfall photos are easily obtainable.
+Because of the lack of crowds, uninterrupted waterfall photos are easily obtainable.

 This one also happens to be extra beautiful in the fall, with colorful foliage lining the trail, as well as surrounding the falls.
 Leaf peepers will definitely want to place this trail high on their fall bucket list!